JVM microservices - JVM based application as Docker container

 build.gradle

-plugins { id 'groovy' id 'application' (1) id 'com.bmuschko.docker-java-application' version '2.6.1' (2) }
+plugins { id 'groovy' id 'application' (1) id 'com.bmuschko.docker-java-application' version '2.6.1' (2) }1 Plugin for building runnable application that can be embedded into Dockerimage2 Docker support plugin - Customize plugins

 -